Senator Warren's rebuke of regulators goes viral

 “I‘m really concerned that too-big-to-fail has become too-big-for-trial,” Warren told the regulators.

-After the hearing, Warren's staff posted clips of the exchange on YouTube that soon went viral.
+After the hearing, Warren’s staff posted clips of the exchange on YouTube that soon went viral.
 So far, three separate postings of a version of the clip have collectively received more than 1 million hits.
-(To see the YouTube video, click on link.reuters.com/keb26t)
+(To see the YouTube video, click on)

 The Progressive Change Campaign Committee, which helped Warren raise more than $1.6 million in her 2012 campaign to defeat Republican incumbent Scott Brown, posted its petition to the SEC on Sunday.